 First, let’s define Blackout Poetry

 Blackout poetry exists at the intersection of visual art and literature.
-Also known as erasure or redacted poetry, blackout poems are created in the tradition of found art.
+Also known as erasure or redacted poetry, blackout poems are created in the tradition of found art (or form of found poetry).
 Found (or readymade) art takes existing materials and transforms them into a new artistic work.

 DEFINITION OF BLACKOUT POETRY